galabovaa/scaffold/README.md

   contains scaffold utilities and defines the executable which will run all component tests we want to run on HiGHS dev executables are defined in their own scaffold root subdirecties

-dev-presolve/ is an example of use of the scaffold for development.
-It is an example of a folder which can exist locally (or on any git branch of this repo) which can be copied into HiGHS for development or test of that component (along with the scaffold/ dir).

 ### Performance Log

 Scaffold can be set up to keep a record of the performance on HiGHS on various test sets.